La Petite Mort (James album): Overview

 The album's title La Petite Mort is taken from "Frozen Britain", and draws from its overall themes of death and release; and translates to orgasm in French.
 When originally coming up with the title, the band knew they wanted it to reference death in a joyful manner.
 The songs were influenced by the death of Booth's mother, as well as the death of his best friend Gabrielle Roth, which he said acted as "opposite extreme experiences" that "made it so interesting."
 Booth spent two days with his mother, before she died in his arms.
-For Roth, Booth flew to New York City in attempt to say goodbye, only to be turned away by her husband.
+For Roth, Booth flew to New York City in an attempt to say goodbye, but was unable to see her before she died.

 All of the songs that appear on the album were written by Booth, Gott, Glennie, Davies and Hunter, with lyrics by Booth.
 A significant portion of Booth's lyrics come to him when he's sleeping, or come up with just after waking up.
 He theorised that the two deaths gave him "fuel and drive" that allowed him to "write from a deep place without even thinking about it."
 In the past, the band were unable to hear Hunter while working in a room together.
 For La Petite Mort, they purposely turned up the sound of his keyboard; as a result, the album features more keyboard and piano parts than any of their past records.
 The album overall was compared to Elbow and Coldplay, with some of the space rock-esque guitar riffs being reminiscent of Muse.